Bouvet-deler/AzureWorkshopForStudenter/Azure-function-Playlist/README.md

 # Getting started with Spotify
 1. Go to https://developer.spotify.com/
 2. Log in with your Spotify account
-3. Go to Dashboar, click on Create an app button and enter the following:
+3. Go to Dashboard, click on Create an app button and enter the following:
     - App Name: My App
     - App Description: This is my first Spotify app
     - Website: The local host for your Azure function.
 Find it by running your Azure Funciton: Run -> Start Debugging.
 In the terminal you can find the correct URL
-    - Ridirect URI: Equal as website
+    - Redirect URI: Same as website
     - Which API/SDKs are you planning to use : Web API
 4. Save
-5. Dashboard => Click on your app=>  Settings
+5. Dashboard => Click on your app =>  Settings
 In settings you can find the Client ID and Client secret you will need to connect you Azure function to Spotify.